weakish/docs-en/views/rtm-guide.md

 There are limits on how frequently an IMClient can perform certain tasks:

-- It can send max.
-60 messages per minute.
+- It can send a maximum of 60 messages per minute.
-- It can issue max.
-120 queries for messages per minute.
+- It can issue a maximum of 120 queries for messages per minute.
-- It can perform other operations max.
-30 times per minute, such as joining a conversation, leaving a conversation, opening or closing the connection, etc.
+- It can perform other operations 30 times at most per minute, such as joining a conversation, leaving a conversation, opening or closing the connection, etc.

 Any request that was sent through our SDK but reached any of the above-mentioned limits will be turned down by the server with timeout errors.
 However, these limits don't apply to REST API requests.